ENG498-JCDD/Team4/src/processing/processing-SQ3.md

 ```js
 Inputs.table(specificRent)
 ```
-**We need to rollup the data to extract the monthly rent figures from the csv.**
+### 4. We need to rollup the data to extract the monthly rent figures from the csv.
 ```js
 const rentMap = d3.rollup(
   specificRent,